 DeAnn joined RCO in 2018 as an outdoor grants manager for the Recreation and Conservation Section.
 She has more than 27 years of land acquisition and grants management experience gained from two natural resources agencies: the Washington Department of Fish and Wildlife and the Washington Department of Natural Resources.
-A native Washingtonian, DeAnn loves photography and live music and is an enthusiastic animal lover, and often spends her free time volunteering with a local Bloodhound Search and Rescue Team.
+A native Washingtonian, DeAnn loves photography, live music, and is an enthusiastic animal lover.
 DeAnn enjoys the great outdoors, particularly Washington’s deep forests and coastline as well as the Columbia River Gorge and the San Juan Islands.

 Brian joined RCO in 2018 as an outdoor grants manager for the Recreation and Conservation Grants Section.
 A Washington native, Brian has lived and adventured throughout the state.
 With his background in trails and park development, he serves Chelan, Douglas, Okanogan, and Ferry Counties; and the Mount Baker-Snoqualmie National Forest.
 Before joining the RCO team, he worked in camp management, government contract administration, and as an Adopt-A-Trail coordinator.
 Brian completed his bachelor’s degree in recreation and associate’s degree in computer programming.
 Eagerly pursuing new opportunities for learning and exploration, Brian often can be found in museums or on other adventures.